apache/cxf-fediz/plugins/cxf/README.txt

 The Fediz plugin for CXF contains two separate pieces of functionality.
 The first is a CallbackHandler that allows the SAML Token of the Web SSO session to be used by the CXF Web Services Stack, i.e. for delegation.
-The second is a full SAML SSO RP plugin based solely on Apache CXF, which is container independent.
+The second is a full WS-Federation RP plugin based solely on Apache CXF, which is container independent.

 = Delegation scenario =